kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 Regardless of the state of the project, key thing is that also when continuing the development of the software, also the code itself should be kept understandable and expressible.
 Leaving the codebase even a bit more better state after you finished will help you in the next day and others as well.

-Next we will go though couple of simple principles on naming, code layout, and how to comment it based on Martin's principles.
+Martin presents a number of principles on naming, code layout, and how to comment it.
+I though about going through some of them.
 Even if these are considered, it should be noted however that common conventions are also necessary within teams and projects themselves.
 Every team or contributor to an open source project should follow a balance between the industry standards, recommendations, and how the existing codebase is implemented.
 It keeps the code consistent when common conventions are followed.

 #### Naming can be hard